-Every Preemie is supporting implementation learning and research in four demonstration countries: Bangladesh, Ethiopia, India, and Malawi.
-The Implementation Research projects are:
+Every Preemie supported implementation learning and research in four countries: Bangladesh, Ethiopia, India, and Malawi.
+The Implementation Research projects included:

 Bangladesh: test a simple method of gestational age estimation during pregnancy using a tape measure and weight scale;

 Ethiopia: evaluate the strength of implementation of a multi-partner maternal and newborn health service delivery model from the community to the district hospital level in three districts (settled, semi-settled and urban);

 India: assess the safe and effective use of antenatal corticosteroids (ACS) among women in imminent preterm labor, including pre-referral first dose of ACS by auxiliary nurse midwives (ANMs); and

 Malawi: assess the implementation of the Family-Led Care model in Balaka district, designed to improve quality of facility-based care for early/small babies, empower families to care for their early/small babies at the facility and household level, and strengthen pathways between communities and facilities for follow-up care of early/small babies.